 Western Interstate Commission for Higher Education (WICHE) funds

-These funds are available to selected students from Alaska, Hawai‘i and Wyoming who have applied for funding from their state.
-WICHE recipients in physical therapy will receive $14,575 in 2016-2017.
+These funds are available to selected students from Alaska, Hawai‘i, Nevada, and Wyoming who have applied for funding from their state.
 For more information, contact:

 Federal Direct Loans